Skip to contents

 theme_minimal()

-reveal_x() is a shortcut for reveal_aes(aes = "x"), and similarly for reveal_y().
-Revealing axes works better when the x or y variable is discrete, or has few values, otherwise you can get a lot of intermediary plots.
-If you find yourself needing to incrementally reveal a large amount of values (e.g. a time series developing over the x axis), you might want to use gganimate instead.
+If you find yourself needing to incrementally reveal a large number of values (e.g. a time series developing over the x axis), you might want to use gganimate instead.

 Reveal by panel/facet